 We do not allow the use of:

 - Professional photography equipment e.g. digital SLR cameras, removable lenses, tripods, etc.

 - Speak to staff at either the Enquiry desk or Collection and Return desk in the General Reading Room

-- You are only required to sign the agreement once, but you will need to collect a permission card each time you visit.
+- You will need to consult staff about which works you may photograph and collect a permission card each time you visit.

 Copyright and licensing restrictions

 The service is limited to certain areas of the collections consulted in the General Reading Room.
 This is due to:

 - Privacy restrictions